-It was fun to meet people from Australia, and we actually met another family who lived just minutes from us in Boise!
+It was fun to meet people from Australia.
+We actually met another family who lived just minutes from us in Boise!

-We did not stay near the trail but rather found a hotel deal on Groupon for a place in Coeur d’Alene.
+We did not stay near the trail, rather found a hotel deal on Groupon for a place in Coeur d’Alene.
 This worked well since we were visiting some friends there too.
 I’d recommend checking that area out when you’re in the area too.

-- We talked about our trip a lot and I’d say it’s one of the best vacation spots for kids to really get out and experience outdoors like never before.
+- We talked about our trip a lot and I’d say it’s one of the best vacation spots for kids.

 Haven’t begun traveling with your kids yet??
 I encourage you to do so!!